mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 The policy parameter also supports variables; the value must be one of the three above.

-**Limitation**: For the following "built-in" headers, the behavior is always fixed, regardless of the configured policy:
+**Limitation:** For the following "built-in" headers, the behavior is always fixed, regardless of the configured policy:

 | **"built-in" Header Name** | **Behavior** |
 | ---- | ---- |